billhu0/billhu-hexo-blog/source/about/index.md

 ## About Me

-I'm an undergraduate at ShanghaiTech University, 2020~2024.
+🇨🇳ShanghaiTech 20-24 · 🇺🇸UW-Madison sp23

-I'm currently studying at University of Wisconsin-Madison.
+I'm currently a senior undergraduate of **ShanghaiTech University**, School of Information Science and Technology (SIST), majoring in Computer Science.

-Major in Computer Science.
+In spring 2023, I was admitted as an exchange student by **University of Wisconsin-Madison** Visiting International Students Program.

 ## About this blog